bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 - Ans: Semantic HTML gives meaning to our code so browsers and other people can understand it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+- Ans 1: Display: block aligns elements in a *y* axis (column) and does not accept any elements in it
-- Ans: Display: block aligns elements by stacking them on top each other
+- Ans 2: Display: inline aligns elements in an *x* axis (row).
+Elements displayed inline can accept other elements.

 3. What are the 4 areas of the box model?
 - Ans: Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-- Ans:
+- Ans: y axis

 5. Explain why git is valuable to a team of developers.
 - Ans: Git makes the process of collaboration between teams easier and allows for tracking of changes in codebases.